Advanced Sample Formula Fields

 Example using CASE WHEN formulas.
 New Season formula shown in the dataset.

-In Workbook, you can nest different CASE WHEN statements within the same formula definition.
+In Workbook, you can nest different CASE WHEN statements within the same formula.

 Calculating Amounts for Relative Date Ranges

 You can create formula fields to calculate amounts for relative date ranges.
 This includes transaction sales amounts, quantities, and other numerical values.
-Depending on the date range, you can use the following formulas.
+Depending on the date range, here are some formulas you can use.
 The output type for each of these formulas is FLOAT:

 Important:

-If you are working with values in multiple currencies, you must consolidate or convert the field values to a single currency as part of your formula definition.
+If you're working with values in multiple currencies, make sure you consolidate or convert the field values to a single currency in your formula.
 For more information, see Currency Consolidation and Conversion Using Custom Formula Fields.

 Note:

-The following samples are valid for formula fields in datasets based on the transaction record type.
-If you working on a dataset based on the sales (ordered) or sales (invoiced) analytical record types, replace {foreigntotal} with {amountnet}.
-If you want to calculate other values like quantity sold, replace {foreigntotal] with the appropriate field ID.
+These samples work for formula fields in datasets based on the transaction record type.
+If you're working on a dataset based on the sales (ordered) or sales (invoiced) analytical record types, replace {foreigntotal} with {amountnet}.
+If you'd like to calculate other values, like quantity sold, replace {foreigntotal} with the right field ID.

-After you create your formulas, you can use them to create a calculated measure to analyze period over period variances.
+After you've created your formulas, you can use them to make a calculated measure and analyze period-over-period variances.
 For more information, see Year over Year Growth.

 Amount Last Year to Date

-Use this formula to calculate transaction amounts from all of last year until today's date:
+Use this formula to get transaction amounts from all of last year up to today:

 CASE WHEN (ADD_MONTHS({trandate}, 12) <= CURRENT_DATE) AND (EXTRACT(YEAR FROM {trandate}) + 1 = EXTRACT(YEAR FROM CURRENT_DATE)) THEN TO_NUMBER({foreigntotal})